Low vision: basics, diagnostics & support measures

 Sue Santschi

-Sue Santschi is a qualified orthoptist.
-After completing her orthoptics training at the Lucerne Eye Clinic and the Swiss-German School of Orthoptics in St. Gallen, she worked in several ophthalmology practices in central Switzerland and has been with Pilatus Ophthalmologists in Lucerne since 2019.
-In 2008, she completed the course as a specialized orthoptist in low vision.
+Sue Santschi is a certified orthoptist.
+After training in orthoptics at the Lucerne Eye Clinic and the German-Swiss School for Orthoptics in St. Gallen, she worked in several ophthalmology practices in Central Switzerland, and since 2019 at Pilatus Augenärzte in Lucerne.
+In 2008 she completed the course as a specialized orthoptist in low vision.
 She lives with her family and her Labrador in the beautiful canton of Nidwalden in Switzerland.
-In addition to excursions in nature, she enjoys playing volleyball, is a volunteer in the "Clubbeizli" of the Stans football club and loves books.
+In addition to excursions in nature, she enjoys playing volleyball, is a volunteer helper in the "Clubbeizli" of the Stans football club and loves books.

 Info video